Wookiee-/OpenJKold/README.md

-# OpenJK Ultimate (Linux Server Side)
+# jaPRO Lite (Linux Server Side)

-## Direction of OpenJK Ultimate
+## Direction of jaPRO Lite

-This is more or less a lite version of jaPRO with limited commands which aims to have the goal of the no player abuse, so players can enjoy playing the game.
+This is a lite version of jaPRO with limited commands which aims to have the goal of the no player abuse, so players can enjoy playing the game.
 There is also a basic admin system so players can tele to players.

 ## Features